Pankaj1997/book-api/README.md

 }
 ```
 ## Deploy on Ec2 Instance
+The terraform script will spawn a public ec2-instance and deploy the application using ansible and docker-compose.
 ### Requirements
 * Make sure you have terraform installed.
 * Configure your AWS credentials using `aws configure` or the environment variables